lb3361/gigatron-lcc/src/gigatron.md

 con: CNSTP2  "%a"
 con: addr "%0"

+# -- addresses
+# These non terminals represent addresses in the tree grammar
+# and represent the operands of address-accepting instructions
+# in the sequence gramma
 # -- lddr represent a frame offset
 # -- addr represent a simple address
 # -- zddr represent a zero page address